What is special with RonDB#

 RonDB has a unique feature in that it supports multiple levels of replication.
 The base replication is the replication inside the cluster.
 This replication is synchronous and as soon as you have updated an object you will see the update in all other parts of the cluster.

 The next level of replication is asynchronous replication between clusters.
-This replication takes a set of transactions for the last 10 millisecond period or so and replicates it to the other cluster.
+This replication takes the set of transactions from the last 10 millisecond period and replicates it to the other cluster.
 Thus the other cluster will see the updates from the updated cluster with a small delay.

 These replication modes are independent of each other.
 It is possible to replicate to/from InnoDB using this approach as well.

 The asynchronous replication supports multiple primary clusters.
 This requires conflict detection handling and NDB provides APIs to handle conflicts when conflicting updates occur.
 Several different conflict detection mechanisms are supported.
-It is possible to create complex replication architecture with things such as circular replication as well.
+It is also possible to create complex replication architectures, even circular.

 The replication architecture is designed to handle real-world physics.
 The default synchronous replication is designed for communication inside a data center where latency is less than 100 microseconds to communicate between nodes and communication paths are wide (nowadays often 10G Ethernet and beyond).

-With the development of public clouds we have a new level which is availability zones, these normally communicate between each other in less than a millisecond and down to 400 microseconds.
+With the development of public clouds, we have a new level which is availability zones.
+These normally communicate with each other in less than a millisecond and down to 400 microseconds.
 Local replication can be used between availability zones.

-This means that wherever you placed your data in the world, there is a replication solution for that inside RonDB.
+This means that wherever you place your data in the world, there is a replication solution for that inside RonDB.

 Thus if users want to follow the trends and move their data in RonDB from on-premise to the cloud, this can be made without any downtime at all.